RESTful API Design - The basics

-Recently I had the opportunity to deliver a training course on creating RESTful APIs using Node.js, and during that class, a lot of questions were asked around API design.
-In this article, we'll take a look at some of the basics of API design, in the context of Node.js and Express.
+I recently delivered a training course on building RESTful APIs with Node.js.
+During that class, loads of questions came up around API design.
+Let’s look at some of the basics, in the context of Node.js and Express.

-REST stands for REpresentational State Transfer, and it is an architectural approach to designing web services.
-At its most basic level it uses hypermedia, and not many people are aware of the fact that REST is not necessarily tied to HTTP but most REST implementations do depend on HTTP as the protocol because it defines a communication protocol that's suitable for REST.
+REST stands for REpresentational State Transfer.
+It’s an architectural approach to designing web services.
+At its most basic level, it uses hypermedia.
+Most people don’t realise that REST isn’t necessarily tied to HTTP, though most implementations do use HTTP because its communication protocol fits well.

-For something to be considered a RESTful API it doesn't necessarily need to run over HTTP, but it can use other transfer protocols such as SNMP, SMTP and so on.
+A RESTful API doesn’t have to run over HTTP.
+It can use other transfer protocols like SNMP, SMTP, and so on.

-Remember, HTTP is a communication protocol, while REST is an architectural design.
+HTTP is a communication protocol.
+REST is an architectural design.
+They’re separate things.

 http://domain.com/departments